benplummer/calendarful/README.md

 For the override to be recognised by the package you need to update the values of those properties on the Event model returned by `getParentId()` and `getOccurrenceDate`.

-Lets say your Event model has properties called `parentId` and `occurrenceDate` in conjunction with those `EventInterface` methods mentioned.
+Lets say your `Event` model has properties called `parentId` and `occurrenceDate` in conjunction with those `EventInterface` methods mentioned.

-To override next Monday's occurrence to Tuesday you would need to set the `parentId` to that of the parent event that recurs every Monday and the `occurrenceDate` to the date that the occurrence would have been; the Monday.
+To override next Monday's occurrence to Tuesday you would need to set the `parentId` to the `Id` value of the parent event that recurs every Monday, and the `occurrenceDate` to the date that the occurrence would have been; the Monday.
 The `startDate` would also need to be updated to the Tuesday's date.
-Once that new event is saved, the Monday occurrence next week would be replaced by the override in the calendar.
+Once that new event is saved, the Monday occurrence next week would be replaced by the override in the `Calendar`.

 **If a parent event start date ever changes, all of the occurrence dates for the overrides of the occurrences for that event need to be altered by the same difference in time to ensure the overrides still work.**